cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 All elements are encoded as 32-byte strings.
 Decoding proceeds as follows:

 1. Interpret the string as an unsigned integer s in little-endian representation.
-If the length of the string is not 32 bytes, or if the resulting value is >= p, decoding fails.
+If the length of the string is not 32 bytes or if the resulting value is >= p, decoding fails.
    * Note: Unlike the field element decoding described in [@RFC7748], the most significant bit is not masked, and non-canonical values are rejected.